UCSD-ECEMAE-148/148-spring-2025-final-project-team-13/README.md

 - **Modular Design Benefits**: ROS2's node-based architecture made it easy to isolate and debug individual components
 - **Real-time Processing**: On-device model inference with OAK-D Lite provided consistent performance
 - **Voice Integration Challenges**: HTTP communication between PC and Jetson introduced latency considerations

+### Project Management Learnings

+**Time Estimation Reality Check**
+We learned the hard way to overestimate how long things actually take.
+What seemed like a "30-minute PID tuning session" often turned into hours of debugging.
+Hardware failures, cable issues, and unexpected software conflicts consistently derailed our timeline estimates.
+Our advice: triple your initial time estimates and you might be close to reality.

+**The Art of Troubleshooting**
+Every component failure taught us systematic troubleshooting skills.
+When something broke, we learned to:
+- Isolate the problem by testing components individually
+- Check the obvious things first (cables, power, connections)
+- Document what worked before vs. what changed
+- Keep spare components when possible
+- Never assume it's a software issue until you've ruled out hardware

+**Adaptability Under Pressure**
+The Jetson failure at 11:30 PM the night before race day became our masterclass in crisis management.
+We learned that having good documentation, modular code architecture, and maintaining relationships with TAs and other teams can save your project.
+Being adaptable meant quickly pivoting from panic to problem-solving mode.

+**Creative Problem-Solving**
+When conventional solutions failed, creativity became our best tool:
+- Used 3D printing to rapidly prototype custom mounts and holders
+- Repurposed everyday items for temporary fixes during testing
+- Collaborated with other teams when our hardware was unreliable
+- Found innovative ways to integrate multiple sensors without interference
+- Developed workarounds for component limitations (like our dual power button solution)

+**Communication is Everything**
+Working as a team with diverse backgrounds taught us that clear communication prevents most problems.
+Regular check-ins, shared documentation, and explaining technical concepts across different expertise levels became crucial for success.

+**Backup Plans Save Projects**
+Always have a backup plan.
+Whether it's spare hardware, alternative software approaches, or team collaboration strategies, redundancy in planning proved invaluable when primary systems failed.

+## Struggles & Challenges

+### Hardware Struggles

+Our journey building the Guide Dog Robocar was filled with hardware challenges that tested our problem-solving skills and determination.
+Each setback became a learning opportunity, though some came at the most inconvenient times.

+**GPS Module Headaches**
+During our GPS navigation implementation, we constantly battled with PID tuning.
+Every time we wanted to test different speeds for our GPS laps, we had to recalibrate the PID values from scratch.
+To make matters worse, our GPS modules kept experiencing cable connection issues, causing intermittent failures that made debugging a nightmare.

+**The Great Jetson Crisis of Race Day**
+Perhaps our most stressful moment came the night before the racing day in May.
+At 11:30 PM, disaster struck – our Jetson Nano's ports completely stopped working.
+With the race less than 12 hours away, panic set in.
+Fortunately, our TA Alex came to the rescue, helping us swap out the entire Jetson unit while preserving our SD card with all our precious code.
+This last-minute hardware failure forced us to collaborate with Team 4 on race day, as we weren't sure our car would function at all.
+However, our persistence paid off – our car finally worked on race day since we had properly configured the GPS PID values and could reuse them with the new Jetson.

+**VESC and Power System Woes**
+Our VESC motor controller proved to be another persistent source of frustration.
+After numerous malfunctions, we finally decided to replace it entirely.
+However, the new VESC required modifications to our custom leash/power button mount plate, since it came with a separate power button configuration.
+This meant reprinting and redesigning components we thought were finalized.

+**Battery and Suspension Failures**
+As if electronic issues weren't enough, our batteries failed multiple times throughout the project, each time requiring replacement and system recalibration.
+Our car's suspension system also gave out, necessitating a complete replacement that temporarily sidelined our testing.

+**Camera Mount Evolution**
+For our lane following implementation, we discovered our camera positioning wasn't optimal.
+This led to designing and 3D printing a custom camera extension for our camera mount, adding another iteration to our hardware design cycle.

+### Team Challenges

+**Foreign Student Experience**
+Adding an extra layer of complexity to our project, three out of four team members were foreign exchange students new to UCSD.
+Navigating an unfamiliar campus, understanding American academic systems, and adapting to different engineering practices while building a complex autonomous vehicle created unique challenges.
+We had to learn not just the technical aspects of robotics, but also how to effectively collaborate across different cultural approaches to engineering and problem-solving.

+Despite these numerous setbacks, each challenge strengthened our team's resilience and problem-solving abilities.
+The combination of hardware failures, time pressure, and cultural adaptation made our eventual success even more rewarding.

 ## Hardware Iterations